SylvainRoy/photographer/README.md

 ## Todo

+ - handling of error from server in the UI
  - better handling of situation where the optimization get out of the acceptable zone
  - test accuracy with only three points
  - remove dead code.
+ - github repo
+ - deployment in Azure
+ - fix CB in Azure